 Heidi Sincuba is a South African artist who works in painting, performance, video, installation, the internet and text.
 The artist experiments with representational and phantasmagorical tools in order to interrogate mental health, the occult and radical sex while assembling the elements of an alternative pictorial cosmos which negates the conceptual vocabulary that exists in the known physical plane.

 Heidi Sincuba studied at the University of Cape Town, Artez Arnhem and holds an MFA from Goldsmiths University of London.
-They have exhibited in the Netherlands, Germany, the United Kingdom, United States and South Africa.
+She has exhibited in the Netherlands, Germany, the United Kingdom, United States and South Africa.

 Mbali Khoza is a South African artist who works mainly in video, installation and performance, which she uses to translate and express her understanding of language and literature as modes of communication.
 Khoza has participated in a number of exhibitions, such as the Gwanza 2011-Month Photography at the National Gallery of Zimbabwe (2011), Rechewed at the Centre of Historical Reenactments (CHR) in Johannesburg (2011), group exhibition Out of Thin Air, at the Michael Stevenson Gallery in Cape Town (2012), After After Tears, with CHR at The New Museum, Museum as Hub, New York (2013), Regions A-G, Johannesburg Library (2013), BLINDSPOT at the National Arts Festival in Grahamstown (2014), the RAW-EC artist in Residency at ViPPA, Rhodes University, Grahamstown (2014), next thing you know, Blank Gallery, Cape Town (2014), Poetics of Relation, LiveInYourHead, Geneva (2015) and What difference does it make who is speaking? at the University of Witwatersrand (2016).
 She holds a MA degree in Fine Art from the University of Witwatersrand.
 Her research examined the concept of the ‘artist as author’ by traveling the concept of authorship from literature to artistic practice and the relationship between power and language.